willingc/jhubdocs/docs/source/getting-started.md

 [chained certificate for SSL](troubleshooting.md#chained-certificates-for-ssl) in the JupyterHub troubleshooting FAQ).

 Note: In certain cases, e.g. **behind SSL termination in nginx**, allowing no SSL running on the hub may be desired.
-To run the Hub without SSL, you must opt in by configuring and confirming the `--no-ssl` option, added as of [version 0.5](./changelog.html).

 ### Cookie secret